isomerpages/ncss-ssi/_resources/venue-booking.md

   conducting trainings, networking events or organisational retreats.
 variant: tiptap
 ---
-<h4><strong>Venue booking is temporarily paused and will be available again soon. </strong>Please email us at socialserviceinstitute@ncss.gov.sg for further queries.</h4>
+<h4><strong>Venue booking is temporarily paused and will be available again soon.
+Please email us at socialserviceinstitute@ncss.gov.sg for further queries.</strong></h4>
 <hr>
 <p>SSI’s rooms are offered at competitive booking rates and located at a
 convenient location above Tiong Bahru MRT Station.
 The rooms are ideal